matopher/blog/source/_notes/storybrand.md

 2. Forcing customers to burn too many "mental calories" just to understand your offer

 ## The Storybrand Framework

+> "A _character_ who wants something encounters a _problem_ before they can get it.
+At the peak of their despair, a _guide_ steps into their lives, gives them a _plan, and calls them to action_.
+That action helps them avoid _failure_ and ends in a _success."_

 ![The StoryBrand Framework](/assets/img/notes/storybrand_framework.png)